petecarapetyan/webappwriter/docs/rocket-themes/all/3areas/index.md

 ## The rocket value proposition

-If you want to understand rocket-themes, first you need to understand a primary thing that rocket gives you over plain 11ty or SSG in general:
+If you want to understand rocket-themes, first you need to understand a primary functionality that rocket gives you over plain 11ty or SSG in general:

 - You maintain the content in markdown
-- Rocket maintains the navigation to that content in both the header and the sidebar, for you, automagically
+- Rocket maintains the navigation to that content automagically in
+   - the header
+   - the sidebar

+How does this impact the theme consumer?

-What this means as a theme consumer, is that we have 3 specific parts of any page that interact with rocket code in a rather intimate way.
+We have 3 specific parts of any page that interact with rocket code in a rather intimate way.
 Everything else on that page is regular HTML/CSS/JS like any other site or app.

 You can think about how rocket fits in with the rest of your theme graphically, by color coding the CSS grid areas:

 <img class="bordered" src="/_merged_assets/_static/images/not-five38-grid-area-1000.jpg" alt="Example of the 3 areas" />

+Summarizing, it this were a straight 11ty or even HTML theme, everything above would be blue, giving you a bit more freedom (and responsibility)

-The above screenshot is from the `not-five38` theme documentation.
+The above grid layout is from the `not-five38` theme documentation.

 ## The 3 Rocket Specific Grid Areas

-The fundamental idea behind all of these themes is the 3 _**rocket specific**_ grid areas.
+Central to any rocket theme is the interaction of these 3 _**rocket specific**_ grid areas.

 Meaning _**these grid areas coordinate closely with rocket code**_, all other areas belong solely to the theme itself.

-The word "area" is used because it corresponds to those 3 grid-areas within the `_assets/grid-area-layout.css`
+_"Area"_ here denotes those [grid-areas](/rocket-themes/all/grid/) within the `_assets/grid-area-layout.css`

-Put another way, your theme is entirely fresh and original.
-Nothing to do with rocket. _**Except**_ the 3 rocket grid areas.
+Repeating for emphasis, your theme is entirely fresh and original.
+Nothing to do with rocket, specifically. _**Except**_ those 3 rocket grid areas.

-- Rocket header area - or _'header-grid-area'_ in CSS class semantics.
-- Rocket sidebar area - or _'sidebar-grid-area'_ in CSS class semantics.
-- Rocket content area - or _'content-grid-area'_ in CSS class semantics

-So the name of the game with all themes here is to be totally creative, _**excepting that portion of the work which is handled by the three areas,**_ which you are still creative with, but in a more constrained manner, as clarified below.

 ## Rocket Header: \<div class="header-grid-area"\>